MichaelCurrin/unicron/docs/installation.md

 ## Set up Unicron as a scheduled task

-Continue to the [Set up cron](setup_cron.md) page to setup Unicron as scheduled item which manages your configured tasks.
+Continue to the [Configure cron](cron.md) page to use cron set up Unicron as scheduled item, which then manages your configured tasks.